CIO / Director of Information Technology

 Greg Rast was named Chief Information Officer and Director of Information Technology in September, 2015 at Canyon County.

 Prior to Canyon County, Greg was the Director of Information Technology within the Idaho Attorney General’s Office for 14 years headquartered in Boise, ID.
-During that time he participated in national multi-state audit and review boards relating to IT organizational practices, policy, strategy, and structure.
-Also during that time bringing online the Idaho Crimes Against Children (ICAC) Technology Unit within the Attorney General’s Office.
-Other previous experiences in the technical field include the Oregon Department of Corrections, Micron Technology, as well as a Technology Consultation Business Owner.
+During that time, he participated in national multi-state audit and review boards relating to IT organizational practices, policy, strategy, and structure.
+Also, during that time bringing online the Idaho Crimes Against Children (ICAC) Unit within the Attorney General’s Office.
+Other previous experiences in the technical field include the Oregon Department of Corrections, Micron Technology, as well as a Business Owner providing Technology Consultation.

-He brings to Canyon County more than 22 years of experience in information technology, network design, management, leadership, virtualization, development, strategic direction, cyber security, budget, contract negotiations, project management, policy, system implementation and procurement practices.
-Of the 22 years of IT experience he has serviced the public sector since 1999.
+He brings to Canyon County more than 26 years of experience in information technology, network design, management, leadership, virtualization, development, strategic direction, cyber security, budget, contract negotiations, project management, policy, system implementation and procurement practices.
+Of the 26 years of IT experience, he has serviced the public sector since 1999.

 Greg holds an Electronic Engineering Degree as well as versed Business Practices, Consultation, and Technical Certifications.